It’s always the little things that often make the difference between a life of wealth and one of constant financial stress.

 For some, having mansions and shiny cars is the image of a millionaire.
 But really, they don’t live like that rather, they tend to live well below their ‘’means’’ and do more saving than spending.
 They often say that much of the wealth is more often the result of hard work, diligent savings, and living below your means.

 If you’re in your twenties or thirties, retirement can seem decades away.
-And it might seem like you don’t have to save yet, because of course you have different spendings, like buying a house, going on vacations etc. But the later you start saving for your retirement the more you’ll have to save.
+And it might seem like you don’t have to save yet, because of course, you have different spendings, like buying a house, going on vacations, etc. But the later you start saving for your retirement the more you’ll have to save.

 Most of us have good goals when it comes to saving money.
 But if you don’t know what’s coming into your bank account and what’s going out, chances are you don’t know how much you can give to your goals.
 And most people generally don’t track their income and spending.
 Remember: Knowledge is the first step to lasting change.

-- Get rid of Debts
+Get rid of debts

 We all have debts at some point in our lives.
-Student loans, mortgages are usual, but it gets bad when you have credit card debt.
+Student loans, mortgages are usual, but it gets worse when you have credit card debt.
 It should be your number one priority to get rid of your credit card debts.
 It’s hindering you from making progress on your goals.
 For those who are not having any credit card debts, be aware and avoid making this mistake.

 There are different ways to increase your net worth.
 You spend less or you save more money but remember spending less is only a part of it.
 You have to have a way to grow your income, for example by working a second job that you love.
 You can always have a second job as long as you can.
 Just have in mind a second job can help you making progress on your goals by saving money.
 Another idea to look for investment opportunities.